 Andrew X. Li

 Andrew X. Li is an assistant professor at the Department of International Relations, Central European University (CEU).
 He teaches courses on international political economy, research design and (quantitative) methods and political economy of development .
 Li received a Joint PhD in political science from National University of Singapore and King's College London.
 Before joining CEU, he worked as a research fellow at School of Social Sciences, Nanyang Technological University on the "Singapore in the Global Talent Race" project.
 His research focuses on international political economy with special interests in international finance, migration and development.
+In Fall 2020, he is a visiting faculty at the Bard Globalization and International Affairs (BGIA) Program in New York City, where he teaches a course on the political economy of international organization(s).

 Li, Andrew X. (2020).
 “Exchange Rate Policies of the BRICS” In: The Political Economy of the BRICS Countries: BRICS and the Global Economy, Soo Yeon Kim (eds).
 Singapore: World Scientific.
 Chapter 9, 207-228. (chapter available upon request)